stjomd/hexmc/README.md

 | `-h, --help` | Output usage, help information, and exit.
 | `--version` | Output the current version and exit.
 | `-a, --alg {psw,cw}` | The algorithm to use for model counting (parameterized by ps-width or clique-width).
-| `-c, --carving` | Compute a carving decomposition to use in the dynamic algorithm utilizing ps-width (often increases runtime significantly).
+| `-c, --carving` | Compute a carving decomposition to use in the dynamic algorithm parameterized by ps-width (often increases runtime significantly).
 By default uses a random decomposition.
 | `-t, --timeout SECONDS` | The timeout (in seconds).
 | `-v, --verbose` | Output additional information to the console.